dotSlashJack/prop-spaghet-utils/README.md

 1) cd into the directory where you clone/downloaded this code

-2) run `python(3) -m http.server`
+2) run `python(3) run_gui.py`

 (use python or python3 as appropriate for your configuration)

-3) go to `http://localhost:8000/pi-value-reader.html` in a browser, ideally in a new window/incognito tab

-4) ensure you are connected to the pi, if you are not or the ecs is not running, you will see an error message about websockets.
+3) ensure you are connected to the pi, if you are not or the ecs is not running, you will see an error message about websockets.

 ## Running the logger